 AIME 2017 – Participated for the first time in Melbourne

 IBTM World 2022 – Participated for the first time in 3 years after the COVID-19 pandemic in Barcelona

 We take tours of major domestic and overseas international conference centers and other MICE facilities to explore our ideal business model, services, and facility management.

-ICC Kyoto conducted large-scale retrofitting renovations on all of our buildings completed in March 2014 to ensure a seismic capacity of 1.25 times the new seismic standard in the Building Standards Act (ICC Kyoto is a Class 2 Seismic Safety Government Facility).
-These renovations made us a safer facility with a quakeproof structure that fulfills the latest government standards.
-We will continue to formulate renovation and maintenance plans in view of extending the building’s lifespan so that it may continue to be used with peace of mind as an international conference center representing Japan.
+In March 2014, ICC Kyoto completed large-scale retrofitting renovations on all buildings to ensure a seismic capacity of 1.25 times according to the new seismic standard in the Building Standards Act (ICC Kyoto is a Class 2 Seismic Safety Government Facility), making the facility a safer and quakeproof structure that fulfills the latest government standards.

 ICC Kyoto is connected to two power supply systems with power generated in different locations, so that even if our continuous power supply should fail, the sub-power supply system acts as a backup.
 We also have an in-house power generator that is automatically switched to if both power supply systems fail.
 Our audio equipment is powered by UPS (Uninterruptable Power Supply) equipment.

 ICC Kyoto was designed principally for international conferences.
 All of our facilities have functionality tailored to real conference situations, and we have achieved high reliability in both security and crisis management.
 We also propose specialized security arrangements by customer request.